Terms

 define malloc-then-free(): unit {

-// allocate memory region (stack)
+// allocates memory region (stack)

 let ptr = magic alloca(int64, 2) in // allocates (64 / 8) * 2 = 16 byte

-// allocate memory region (heap)
+// allocates memory region (heap)

 let size: int = 10 in

-// store a value
+// stores a value

 let value: int = 123 in